umdcs4995/whiteboard_androidClient/README.md

     Will let the client leave from the whtiebaord on the server side.

+MSG: 'listAllClients',funcgion(msg)

+    Will return a string of clients in CSV format.

-MSG: 'list',funcgion(msg)
+MSG: 'listAllWhiteBoards',function(msg)

-    Will return a string of clients.
+    Will return a string of whiteboards in CSV format.